Iijil1/MITMWFAR/README.md

 # MITM-WFAR

-Using weighted automatons to describe non-regular languages that solve the halting problem for some turing machines
+Using weighted automatons to describe non-regular languages that solve the halting problem for some Turing machines

 # Theory